 From the vantage point of an eight-year-old, accompanied by his dog, it is natural that the Lilliputian world of insects would hold particular delight.

 Durrell learns patience and observation in afternoons spent with these marvellous creatures:

 This doll’s house garden was a magic land, a forest of flowers through which roamed creatures I had never seen before.
 Among the thick silky petals of each rose-bloom lived tiny, crab-like spiders that scuttled sideways when disturbed.
 Their small, translucent bodies were coloured to match the flowers they inhabited: pink, ivory, wine-red, or buttery-yellow.
 On the rose-stems, encrusted with green flies, lady-birds moved like newly painted toys. […] Carpenter bees, like furry, electric-blue ears, zigzagged among the flowers, growling fatly and busily.
 Humming-bird hawk-moths, sleek and neat, whipped up and down the paths with fussy efficiency…

-The narrative sings with the delights of discovery and joys at life, life anchored by very real acts of birth, sickness, death.
-One of the loveliest moment of Durrell’s observation:
+The narrative sings with the delights of discovery and joys at life—life anchored by very real acts of birth, sickness, death.
+One of the loveliest moments of Durrell’s observations:

 This was the last miracle I was lucky enough to witness.
 I found a lacewing-fly on the roses and watched her as she climbed about the leaves, admiring her beautiful, fragile wings like green glass, and her enormous liquid golden eyes.
 Presently she stopped on the surface of a rose-leaf and lowered the tip of her abdomen.
 She remained like that for a moment and then released her tail, and from it to my astonishment, rose a slender thread like a pale hair.
 Then, on the very tip of this stalk, appeared the egg.